RichardKelley/dendron/docs/1_tutorial_seq.md

 import sounddevice as sd
 ```

 We are going to be using the [bark-small model](https://huggingface.co/suno/bark-small){:target = "_blank"} for our text to speech capability.
-The combination of the `openchat_3.5` model and `bark-small` uses about 4.7GB of VRAM on my GPU.
+The combination of the quantized `openchat_3.5` model and `bark-small` uses about 4.7GB of VRAM on my GPU.

 ## Creating a Custom Dendron Action Node